 By Drew Bond

-When Joe Biden is sworn in early next year, he can start to make good on his promise to be an “American president” by looking at how both Democrat and Republican administrations approached energy and climate policy.
+Now that Joe Biden has been elected, he can start to make good on his promise to be an “American president” by looking at how both Democrat and Republican administrations approached energy and climate policy.

 I’ve been there and worked through a presidential transition between President George W. Bush and Barack Obama.
 In 2007, I was appointed by Bush to the Department of Energy as a Senior Advisor for Technology Commercialization in the Office of Energy Efficiency and Renewable Energy.

 It may have seemed like a peculiar path for the former Chief of Staff at The Heritage Foundation to then be working on clean energy, since renewables haven’t always been in favor with conservatives.
 Also, there was just two years left before Bush would leave office.
 Was that long enough to make a difference?